ChaimaeBouassab/ChaimaeBouassab/README.md

 <h1 align="center"> 👩‍💻📲💻👋➡️Hi, I'm Chaimae Bouassab</h1>
-<h3 align="center">As a 20-year-old student pursuing a Bachelor's degree in Computer Application Development at the Faculty of Sciences and Technology in Tangier, I have developed a strong proficiency in various programming languages, such as Java, C++, Python, and C. Additionally, I have a solid understanding of front-end development with React.js and a good grasp of JavaScript. </h3>
+<h3 align="center">As a 20-year-old student pursuing a Bachelor's degree in Computer Application Development at the Faculty of Sciences and Technology in Tangier, I have developed my skills in various programming languages, such as Java, C++, Python, and C. Additionally, I have a solid understanding of front-end development with React.js and a good grasp of JavaScript. </h3>

  <h3>My enthusiasm for web development drives my determination to excel in this field.
  My passion for computer science has led me to explore the fascinating realms of Artificial Intelligence (AI) and Data Science.
 This journey began during my studies in Statistic Engineering, where I delved into the world of data analysis, Python programming, and probabilities.</h3>